Frequently Asked Questions (FAQs)

 Can my Nation or organization use FNII services now?

-Yes, while FNII is being established through legislation, services are being provided to a number of Nations and organizations to support the development of an infrastructure project business case.
-If you would like to learn more about developing a business case to get your project shovel ready, please check out our webinars.
+Yes, services are being provided to Nations and Indigenous organizations to develop infrastructure project business cases.
+The use of FNII services is completely optional to the Nation or other organizationFor those that choose to work with FNII, services are provided free of charge.
+If you would like to learn more about developing an infrastructure business case, please check out our webinars.
 To find out how FNII can support your organization please visit our resources page.

-First Nations participating in the First Nations Fiscal Management Act (FMA) are already getting better access to capital, more fiscal powers, and better financial management systems, and as a result are growing their economies and improving the social outcomes within their communities.
+First Nations participating in the First NationsFiscal Management Act (FMA) are already getting better access to capital, more fiscal powers, and better financial management systems, and as a result are growing their economies and improving the social outcomes within their communities.
 The FMA institutions support these efforts by helping to implement best practice standards, templates, software and training related to financial management, fiscal powers and a better credit rating.

 FNII takes a similar approach with infrastructure.
 Interested First Nations will opt into using FNII services to implement the best practices and standards for infrastructure planning, procurement, design, financing, construction, operation and maintenance.
 This will reduce the time to build infrastructure and extend the expected useful life of that infrastructure, delivering improved value for the money invested.
 It will raise participating First Nation infrastructure to national and international best practices.